-An exemption from paying Council Tax, where the property is undergoing or has undergone (since the last occupation day) structural alterations or major repair work to render it habitable.
+An exemption from paying Council Tax, where the property is undergoing or has undergone (since the last occupation day) either:

 You need to apply for this exemption.
 It is not granted automatically when the property becomes unoccupied due to structural alteration or major repair.

 There are statutory limitations on awarding this type of exemption: